Introduction

 Conclusion

-As one can see, Hemingway’s short story “Hills Like White Elephants” uses deceptively superficial descriptions to convey deeper meaning about the story’s main characters and their conflict.
+As one can see, Hemingway’s short story “Hills Like White Elephants” uses deceptively superficial descriptions to convey a deeper meaning about the story’s main characters and their conflict.
 The deceptively mundane image of the bamboo curtain symbolizes the divide between the man and the woman regarding the potential abortion.
 The explicit reference to the curtain’s purpose of “keeping out” things makes this connection even more apparent.
 Moreover, curtain as a device propels and signals Jig’s decision to excise herself and her unborn baby from the man, as she is holding the bamboo bead while making up her mind.
-With this in mind, one can see why “Hills Like White Elephants” may serve as a testimony of Hemingway’ mastery of short story as a genre.
+With this in mind, one can see why “Hills Like White Elephants” may serve as a testimony of Hemingway’ mastery of short stories as a genre.

 References